shoprunback/documentation/source/includes/inventory/account.md

 # Account

-See your account information and log out of the application
+See your account information and log out of the application.

 ![account](images/account.png)